 What might affect my test results?

-Older adults and people with liver disease may not eliminate certain benzodiazepines as quickly as other people.
+In older adults and people with liver disease, certain benzodiazepines may last longer in the blood.
 Their test results may show higher levels from the same initial dose.

 How do I get ready for this test?